rannn367/tp/docs/UserGuide.md

    </div>

    This section allows you to:
-   * Add, edit, and delete staff members
+   * Add, edit, and delete staff members.
-   * Add, edit, and delete customers
+   * Add, edit, and delete customers.
-   * Record purchases for customers
+   * Record purchases for customers.

 4. The Drinks Menu section shows the initial drink catalog: